hanskym/nextjs-starter/README.md

 # Next.js Starter

-📦 A minimal Next.js starter template, packed with TypeScript, ESLint, Prettier, and Husky.
-Configured for quick setup with the necessary tools.
+📦 A versatile Next.js starter template with TypeScript, ESLint, Prettier, and Husky.
+Preconfigured for seamless setup with essential tools.

 ## Features